d-dof/survey_in_m2/survey_in_m2.md

 <a name="bohn2019"> </a>[34] Bastian Bohn, Christian Rieger, and Michael Griebel.
 A representer theorem for deep kernel learning. *Journal of Machine Learning Research*, 20(64):1–32, 2019.

+<a name="gal2015"> </a>[35] Yarin Gal and Richard Turner.
+Improving the gaussian process sparse spectrum approximation by representing uncertainty in frequency inputs.
+In *Proceedings of the 32nd International Conference on Machine Learning*, pages 655–664, 2015.